16th Avenue SW: SW 100th Street to SW 107th Street Pedestrian Safety Improvements & Traffic Calming Project

 Cyclists feel more comfortable and secure when they are not too close to moving traffic or parked cars.
 A two-foot (2-foot) wide buffer zone on both sides of the bike lane could help encourage more people to choose biking or other types of active transportation to get to where they want to go.

 Currently, there are 43 parking spaces on 16th Avenue SW between SW 100th and SW 107th streets.
-The total number of parking spaces in the project area will likely stay the same, but their locations might change.
-For instance, parking spaces currently on the west side of the road may be moved to the east side.
+The total number of parking spaces in the project area will increase to 46, but some will be in different places than before.
+For instance, some parking spaces that are currently located on the west side of the road will be moved to the east side.
 This shift is necessary to accommodate new bike lanes, sidewalk curb extensions, and safety improvements.

 Existing roadway layout